jayrbolton/postcss-walk/README.md

 postcssWatch({
-  input      // String path of input directory holding all css files , output     // String path of output directory in which to put all compiled css , plugins    // Array of postcss plugins to use
+  input      // String path of input directory holding all css files , output     // String path of output directory in which to put all compiled css , indexName  // String name of the main index file(s) that you wish to (defaults to 'index.css') , plugins    // Array of postcss plugins to use
-, verbose    // Boolean, whether to log progress, warnings, errors, etc , indexName  // String name of the main index file(s) that you wish to , copyAssets // Array of asset extension names to copy over to the output dir (eg ['jpg', 'png', 'tiff', 'otf']) })
+, copyAssets // Array of asset extension names to copy over to the output dir (eg ['jpg', 'png', 'tiff', 'otf']) , log        // Boolean, whether to log to stdout the file paths that are compiled (and compile warnings) })
 ```